|Quick Facts: Jewelers and Precious Stone and Metal Workers|

 Jewelers and precious stone and metal workers design, manufacture, and sell jewelry.
 They also adjust, repair, and appraise gems and jewelry.

-Jewelers and precious stone and metal workers spend a lot of their time at a workbench, using different tools and chemicals.
-Almost half are self-employed, and many work from home and sell their products at trade and craft shows on weekends.
+Jewelers and precious stone and metal workers spend much of their time at a workbench, using tools and chemicals.
+About one-third were self-employed in 2012.
+Many work from home and sell their products at trade and craft shows on weekends.
 Others are employed in jewelry stores, repair shops, and manufacturing plants.

-The median annual wage of jewelers and precious stone and metal workers was $35,170 in May 2010.
+The median annual wage for jewelers and precious stone and metal workers was $35,350 in May 2012.

-Employment of jewelers and precious stone and metal workers is expected to decline 5 percent from 2010 to 2020.
-Moderate competition is expected for skilled positions, and strong competition is expected for lower skilled manufacturing jobs.
+Employment of jewelers and precious stone and metal workers is projected to decline 10 percent from 2012 to 2022.
+Moderate competition is expected for skilled positions, and strong competition is expected for lower-skilled manufacturing jobs.

 Compare the job duties, education, job growth, and pay of jewelers and precious stone and metal workers with similar occupations.